wlansu/url-shortener/README.md

 # URL Shortener

-A URL shortener service built with Django and Django Ninja.
+A URL shortener service built with Django, Django Ninja and React.
+The URL is stored in a PostgreSQL database and the short code is generated using a base62 encoding.

 ## Description